 We also need to train the shoulders through their entire range of motion, including on stretch, in order to build shoulder strength and size.

-Let’s look at the most important elements of a great shoulder workout:
+Let’s look at the most important elements of a great shoulder routine:

 SHOULDER EXERCISES FOR ACTIVATION

 It’s important to activate the shoulders before we train them for a couple of key reasons.
-The shoulder joint is a three-dimensional ball and socket joint, which means the shoulder has ample range of motion.
+The shoulder joint is a three-dimensional ball and socket joint, which means the this complex joint has ample range of motion.